NeoSoundFonts/Crisis-DX-source-files/README.md

 # Crisis-DX-source-files
-Source files for [Crisis DX Soundbank](https://musical-artifacts.com/artifacts/7386) - Libre-recreation of Crisis GeneralMIDI
+Source files for [Crisis DX Soundbank](https://musical-artifacts.com/artifacts/7386) and LibreCrisis - Libre-recreations of Crisis GeneralMIDI

-Prefixed with "CDX"
+Prefixed with "CDX" and "LbCrs"